Microcomputer: Origins

 The increasing availability and power of desktop computers for personal use attracted the attention of more software developers.
-As the industry matured, the market for personal computers standardized around IBM PC compatibles running DOS, and later Windows.
+As the industry matured, the market for personal computers standardized around IBM PC compatibles running MS-DOS, and later Windows.
 Modern desktop computers, video game consoles, laptops, tablet PCs, and many types of handheld devices, including mobile phones, pocket calculators, and industrial embedded systems, may all be considered examples of microcomputers according to the definition given above.

 Colloquial use of the term

 By the early 2000s, everyday use of the expression "microcomputer" (and in particular "micro") declined significantly from its peak in the mid-1980s.
-The term is most commonly associated with the most popular all-in-one 8-bit home computers (such as the Apple II, ZX Spectrum, Commodore 64, BBC Micro, and TRS-80) and small-business CP/M-based microcomputers.
+The term is most commonly associated with the most popular 8-bit home computers (such as the Apple II, ZX Spectrum, Commodore 64, BBC Micro, and TRS-80) and small-business CP/M-based microcomputers.

 In colloquial usage, "microcomputer" has been largely supplanted by the term "personal computer" or "PC", which specifies a computer that has been designed to be used by one individual at a time, a term first coined in 1959.
 IBM first promoted the term "personal computer" to differentiate the IBM PC from CP/M-based microcomputers likewise targeted at the small-business market, and also IBM's own mainframes and minicomputers.
 However, following its release, the IBM PC itself was widely imitated, as well as the term.
 The component parts were commonly available to producers and the BIOS was reverse engineered through cleanroom design techniques.
 IBM PC compatible "clones" became commonplace, and the terms "personal computer", and especially "PC", stuck with the general public, often specifically for a computer compatible with DOS (or nowadays Windows).

 Description

 Monitors, keyboards and other devices for input and output may be integrated or separate.
 Computer memory in the form of RAM, and at least one other less volatile, memory storage device are usually combined with the CPU on a system bus in one unit.
 Other devices that make up a complete microcomputer system include batteries, a power supply unit, a keyboard and various input/output devices used to convey information to and from a human operator (printers, monitors, human interface devices).
 Microcomputers are designed to serve only one user at a time, although they can often be modified with software or hardware to concurrently serve more than one user.
 Microcomputers fit well on or under desks or tables, so that they are within easy access of users.
-Bigger computers like minicomputers, mainframes, and supercomputers take up large cabinets or even dedicated rooms.
+Bigger computers like minicomputers, mainframes, and supercomputers, however, take up large cabinets or even dedicated rooms.

 A microcomputer comes equipped with at least one type of data storage, usually RAM.
 Although some microcomputers (particularly early 8-bit home micros) perform tasks using RAM alone, some form of secondary storage is normally desirable.
 In the early days of home micros, this was often a data cassette deck (in many cases as an external unit).
 Later, secondary storage (particularly in the form of floppy disk and hard disk drives) were built into the microcomputer case.